Bitfab-io/onboarding-tutorial/README.md

 	* Higher speeds give faster printing times but lower print quality.
 	* Typical values: Between 30 and 60mm/s
 * **Temperatures**
+	* Nozzle and bed temperatures should be set in the range suitable for the printing material.
+There are not good reasons for tweaking the temperatures between prints once the best settings have been found.
+Nevertheless, given a certain material:
+		* Higher nozzle temperatures give easier flow but can result in material degradation, molten plastic oozing out of the noozle and part overheating issues.
+		* Higher bed temperatures can provide better first layer adhesion up to a certaing point but can cause overheating issues.
+	* PLA typical values: 200-220ºC nozzle, 50-60º bed.
+PLA can be printed in an unheated bed.
+	* PETG typical values: 230-240ºC nozzle, 70-80º bed.
+PETG cannot be printed in an unheated bed.
+	* Other materials: check manufacturer information or determine experimentally.
 * **Retraction**
+	* Retraction lengths and speeds depend on the extrusion system:
+		* Bowden setups require longer retraction lengths than direct drive setups (several millimiters).
+		* PTFE hotends accept longer retraction lengths than all metal hotends (several millimiters vs about one millimiter or less).
+		* Retraction speed can be set high as long as the extruder can keep up with the work (40mm/s and up).

+#### Configuring a slicing profile from scratch

+* Make a new slicing profile from a stock profile in the slicer

+#### Downloading the default profiles

+We don't have a repo yet with the default profiles.

+## Sending a job to the priter

+* SD card
+* Octoprint

 ### Documenting the print

 * Markdown
+* Technical drawings
+* Exploded views or assemblies?
+Maybe with the slot and tools
 * Photo of the print
+* Documenting in 2D with Inkscape

 ### Closing the issue